jlgerber/cpp_happy_fun_time/session_06/session06.md

 ## The Rule of 3

-The rule of 3 states that whenever you have to create a destructor to clean up memory, you have to implement a copy constructor and an assignment operator as well.
+The rule of 3 states that whenever you have to create one or more of the following methods: copy, assigment, or destructor, you have to implement all of them.
 So lets go ahead and do that in Person.

 Person.h
 ```